-Diagram 64,-Handel, Tune large.
+Diagram 64.-Handel.
+Tune large.

-"This organ," says Mr. Combe, "bears the same relation to the ear, which the organ of Colour does to the eye.
-'The ear receives the impression of sounds, and is agreeably or disagreeably affected; but the ear has no recollection of tones, nor does it judge of their relations; it perceives not the harmony of sounds.
-Harmony is the agreeable combination of various sounds; melody consists in the succession of simple sounds.
 For the proper appreciation of harmony, a larger endowment is required than for that of melody, and in accordance with this, we find the Germans and Italians have the organ large and prefer harmony; the Scotch have it only moderately developed, and prefer melody.
 Many mistakes occur in relation to this organ, not only from the difficulty of observing it, but from not rightly understanding on what excellence in the musical art depends.
-Tune gives the perception of melody, but this is only one ingredient in a genius for music.
-Time is requisite to a just perception of intervals, to the proper appreciation of harmony; Secretiveness and Imitation to produce expression.
+Tune gives the perception of melody, but this is only one ingredient in a genius for Time is requisite to a just perception of intervals, to the proper appreciation of harmony; Secretiveness and Imitation to produce expression.
 But in instrumental music, the loudness of tone depends on the momentum with which the chord is struck; the due regulation depends on the organ of Weight.
-Large Form and Individuality are requisite to enable a musician to read music at sight; Ideality and a fine temperament should be added to give refinement and elevation to throw over all the glow of inspiration.
+Large Form and Individuality are requisite to enable a musician to read music at sight; Ideality and a fine temperament should be added to give refinement and elevation to 162 TUNE.

+throw over all the glow of inspiration.
 Such a combination is extremely rare; hence the scarcity of great musical talent."

 Those who have a military disposition will be fond of martial music.
 Destructiveness is roused by rough, and Combativeness by loud and sudden sounds, while Adhesiveness, Philoprogenitiveness, and Benevolence are pleased with soft, gentle, and sweet tones.
-Those who have a gentle and effeminate disposition will be likely to say with the poet-
+Those who have a gentle and effeminate disposition will be likely to say, with the poet-

-'I hate the drum's discordant sound, Parading round, and round and round; To me it talks of ravaged plains, And burning towns, and ruined swains, And mangled limbs, and dying groans, And widow's tears, and orphan's moans, And all that misery's hand bestows To fill the catalogue of human woes."
+"I hate the drum's discordant sound,

+Parading round, and round, and round

+To me it talks of ravaged plains,

+And burning towns, and ruin'd swains,

+And mangled limbs, and dying groans,

+And widow's tears, and orphan's moans,

+And all that Misery's hand bestows

+To fill the catalogue of human woes."

-We can now understand the meaning of Shakspere's celebrated passage-
+We can now understand the meaning of Shakspeare's celebrated passage-

-"The man that has no music in himself, Nor is not moved by concord of sweet sounds, Is fit for treasons, stratagems, and spoils; The motions of his spirit are dull as night, And his affections dark as Erebus: Let no such man be trusted."
+"The man that has no music in himself,

+Nor is not moved by concord of sweet sounds,

+Is fit for treasons, stratagems, and spoils;

+The motions of his spirit are dull as night,

+And his affections dark as Erebus:

+Let no such man be trusted."

-The poet certainly did not mean to be understood, as censuring those who cannot judge with accuracy of musical performances; but he who is not moved by concord of sweet sounds is low in the social affections and moral sentiments.
+The poet certainly did not mean to be understood as censuring those who cannot judge with accuracy of musical performances; but he who is not moved by concord of sweet sounds, is low in the social affections and moral sentiments.

-Beattie expresses the same idea, when describing-
+Beattie expresses the same idea, when describing